LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 *Figure 1: A schematic depiction of the various stages of a block processing.
 The steps performed in the consensus domain are indicated by blue boxes, while the steps performed in the state-machine domain are indicated by red boxes.
 Within the state-machine domain, the transactions processing is indicated by purple boxes.
 The network domain is indicated by green boxes.*

 In this section, we describe the various processing stages of a block.
-Note that a genesis block follows different rules specified in the ["Update genesis block schema and processing" LIP][research:genesis-block].
+Note that a genesis block follows different rules specified in the ["Update genesis block schema and processing" LIP][research:update-genesis-block].

 The block processing is split between the network, consensus, and state-machine domains (see figure 1):

 - The network domain is responsible for exchanging blocks with other peers in the [P2P network][lip-0004].
-- The consensus domain applies the [fork choice rule][lip-0014#fork-choice] and checks the properties contained in the block header.
+- The consensus domain applies the [fork choice rule][lip-0014#fork-choice-rule] and checks the properties contained in the block header.
 - The state-machine checks and applies the module-level logic.
 All the steps that are part of the state-machine domain are repeated for each module registered in the chain.
 The transactions processing is performed on the transactions contained in the block as part of the state-machine processing.
 The four steps in the transactions processing are repeated for each transaction.

 The full processing of a block is organized as follows.

 1. **Block reception**: A new block is received from the P2P network.
-2. **Fork choice**: Upon receiving a new block, the [fork choice rule][lip-0014#fork-choice] determines whether the block will be discarded or if the processing continues.
+2. **Fork choice**: Upon receiving a new block, the [fork choice rule][lip-0014#fork-choice-rule] determines whether the block will be discarded or if the processing continues.
 3. **Static validation**: Some initial static checks are done to ensure that the serialized object follows the general structure of a block.
 These checks are performed immediately because they do not require access to the state store and can therefore be done very quickly.
 4. **Header verification**: Block header properties, which require access to the state store *before* any state transitions implied by the block are executed, are verified in this stage.
 5. **Assets verification**: Each module verifies the respective entry in the block assets.
 If any check fails, the block is discarded and has no further effect.